Toward Multimodal Image-to-Image Translation: Multimodal Image-to-Image Translation

 \subsection{Conditional Latent Regressor GAN: \cinfogan ($\z \rightarrow \Bh \rightarrow \zh$)}

 We explore another method of enforcing the generator network to utilize the latent code embedding $\z$, while staying close to the actual test time distribution $p(\z)$, but from the latent code's perspective.
-We start from the latent code $\z$, as shown in Figure \ref{fig:fig2}(d), and then enforce that $\E(\G(\A,\z))$ map back to the randomly drawn latent code with an $\ell_1$ loss.
+As shown in Figure \ref{fig:fig2}(d), we start from a randomly drawn latent code $\z$ and attempt to recover it with $\zh=\E(\G(\A,\z))$.
 Note that the encoder $\E$ here is producing a point estimate for $\zh$, whereas the encoder in the previous section was predicting a Gaussian distribution.

 We also include the discriminator loss $L_{\text{GAN}}(\G,\D)$ (Equation \ref{eqn:Lgan}) on $\Bh$ to encourage the network to generate realistic results, and the full loss can be written as: